mit-pdos/sigmaos/cpython3.11/Doc/library/pyexpat.rst

    by default until a sufficient amount of input is reached.
    Due to this delay, registered handlers may — depending of the sizing of input chunks pushed to Expat — no longer be called right after pushing new input to the parser.
-Where immediate feedback and taking over responsibility of protecting against denial of service from large tokens are both wanted, calling ``SetReparseDeferralEnabled(False)`` disables reparse deferral for the current Expat parser instance, temporarily or altogether.
+Where immediate feedback and taking over responsiblity of protecting against denial of service from large tokens are both wanted, calling ``SetReparseDeferralEnabled(False)`` disables reparse deferral for the current Expat parser instance, temporarily or altogether.